 Fitchburg - Base Rates - Gas - On August 17, 2023, Fitchburg filed a petition with the MDPU seeking approval for a \$10.9 million increase to base distribution rates, with new rates anticipated to be effective July 1, 2024.
 Fitchburg proposed to transfer \$4.2 million in revenue requirements recovered through its Gas System Enhancement Program to base distribution rates.
 Net of these transfers, the proposed overall increase to distribution revenues is \$6.7 million.
 As part of this filing, Fitchburg is requesting approval for a PBR plan for up to a five-year term and continuation of its revenue decoupling mechanism.
 On June 28, 2024, the MDPU issued an Order providing for a \$10.1 million increase to base rates, effective July 1, 2024.
 This includes a transfer of \$4.9 million in costs from certain reconciling mechanisms to base distribution rates.
 In addition to authorizing an increase to base rates, the Order approved a PBR plan for up to a five-year term.
 The order approves continuation of the Company's revenue decoupling mechanism but changes the structure from a revenue per customer benchmark to a total revenue cap.
 The Order provided for a return on equity of 9.4% and a capital structure reflecting 52% equity and 48% long-term debt.
-On July 5, 2024, the Company filed its compliance filing.
+On July 5, 2024, the MDPU approved its revised compliance filing.
 Part of the transfer of revenues from reconciling mechanisms to base rates included \$0.9 million of pension/PBOP revenues.
 In its order, the MDPU found that allowing the Company to recover pension and PBOP expense through its Pension/PBOP Adjustment mechanism is no longer warranted.
-Instead, the MDPU concluded that these expenses should be recovered in base distribution rates, the MDPU approved expenses existing as of the effective date of new rates will be recovered over two years.
+Instead, the MDPU concluded that these expenses should be recovered in base distribution rates, the mechanism should be discontinued and any unrecovered expenses existing as of the effective date of new rates will be recovered over two years.
 On July 18, 2024, the Company filed a Motion for Reconsideration and Recalculation in connection with this issue.
 This motion is pending.

 Fitchburg - Gas System Enhancement Program- Pursuant to statute and MDPU order, Fitchburg has an approved Gas System Enhancement Plan tariff through which it may recover certain gas infrastructure replacement and safety related investment costs, subject to an annual cap.
 Under the plan, the Company is required to make two annual filings with the MDPU: a forward-looking filing for the subsequent construction year, to be filed on or before October 31; and a filing, submitted on or before May 1, of final project documentation for projects completed during the prior year, demonstrating substantial compliance with its plan in effect for that year and showing that project costs were reasonably and prudently incurred.
-Fitchburg's forward-looking cumulative revenue requirement filing submitted on October 31, 2022 requested recovery of approximately \$4.5 million, and received final approval on April 28, 2023, effective May 1, 2023.
-The Company's most recent forward-looking cumulative revenue requirement filing, filed on October 31, 2024, the MDPU issued an order approving this filing for rates effective May 1, 2024.
+Fitchburg's forward-looking cumulative revenue requirement filing submitted on October 31, 2023 requested recovery of approximately \$6.4 million, and received final approval on April 30, 2024, effective May 1, 2024.
+On July 15, 2024 the Company reduced the approved recovery of \$6.4 million to \$4.0 million to reflect the transfer of recovery of capital expenditures associated with its 2019-2022 year investments into base distribution rates effective July 1, 2024, as well as the impact of the base distribution rate case on forward looking revenue requirement filing, filed on October 31, 2023.
+The Company's most recent forward-looking cumulative revenue requirements.
+The MDPU approved the request on July 16, 2024.
+The Company's most recent forward-looking cumulative revenue requirement filing, filed on October 31, 2024, requested recovery of approximately \$3.5 million.